Blackberry yoghurt chia parfait in a jar

 Why You’ll Love This Blackberry Yogurt Chia Seeds Parfait Recipe

 No baking, no fuss – just blend, layer, and chill.
-A perfect topping or layer for a blackberry yoghurt chia parfait.
+A perfect topping or layer for a blackberry yogurt chia parfait.

 A wonderful way to use seasonal blackberries